-Reserve accounts shall be maintained per debt requirements and where deemed advisable by the TJPA Board.
+Reserve accounts shall be maintained per debt requirements and where deemed advisable by the TJPA Board per the Reserve Policy.
 Debt service reserves shall be structured so that they do not violate Internal Revenue Service arbitrage regulations (if funded with tax-exempt bond proceeds).

-The TJPA may issue bonds that are secured by amounts on deposit in or credited to a debt service reserve fund or account in order to minimize the net cost of borrowing and/or to provide additional reserves for debt service or other purposes.
+The TJPA may issue debt that is secured by amounts on deposit in or credited to a debt service reserve fund or account in order to minimize the net cost of borrowing and/or to provide additional reserves for debt service or other purposes.
 Debt service reserve funds may secure one or more issues of bonds, and may be funded by proceeds of bonds, other available moneys of the TJPA, and/or by surety policies, letters or lines of credit or other similar instruments.
 Surety policies, letters or lines of credit or other similar instruments may be substituted for amounts on deposit in a debt service reserve fund.

-Amounts in the debt service reserve funds shall be invested, in Investment Securities as defined under the TJPA's Indenture and consistent with the TJPA's Investment Policy, in order to (i) maximize the rate of return on such amounts; (ii) minimize the risk of loss; (iii) minimize volatility in the value of such investments; and (iv) maximize liquidity so that such amounts will be available if it is necessary to draw upon them.
+Amounts in the debt service reserve funds shall be invested, in permitted investments as defined under the TJPA's Indenture and consistent with the TJPA's Investment Policy primary objectives, in order of priority, of (i) safety, (ii) liquidity, and (iii) return on investment. to.
 Such investments may include forward purchase and sale agreements with respect to permitted investments.